DatoGGT/TBC-x-USAID/README.md

 git clone --> https://github.com/DatoGGT/TBC-x-USAID.git

 Open the Project Folder:
-cd <project-folder> (cd TBC)
+cd TBC-X-USAID

 Open index.html in a Web Browser:
 Double-click on the index.html file, or
 Open the file using your preferred web browser.

 Explore the Website:

-Navigate through different sections using the navigation bar.
-Click on links to learn more about TBC x USAID, view courses, partners, and frequently asked questions.
+Click on links to learn more about TBC x USAID, view courses and frequently asked questions.

 Interact with the Website:

 The website includes interactive elements, such as a responsive navigation menu and scrolling to the top functionality.
-Note:
-Ensure an internet connection for proper loading of external resources (stylesheets, images).

 Enjoy exploring TBC x USAID web page!